FEBE FEBE 101 - The Basics of Backing Up

 Some useful links:

 Another option is to have a copy of the backups stored online.
-FEBE can automatically upload the backup to your Box.net account.
+FEBE can automatically upload the backup to your Dropbox or other NAS (network attached storage) services.